Pressure canning doesn’t have to be scary. Use these 10 tips to get started preserving food for your homestead pantry. Preserve with confidence.

 Using a boiling water bath canner or an oven to can vegetables, tomato sauce, meat, or fish is asking for trouble.
-Botulism spores survive boiling water and are colourless and tasteless in food.
-But botulism produces a toxin that can kill.
+Botulism spores survive boiling water and are colorless and tasteless in food.
+Botulism produces a toxin that can kill.

-I spoke to a friend last week who cans in her oven, the way her grand mother canned.
-Grandma didn’t die of food poisoning so it must be safe.
+I spoke to a friend last week who cans in her oven, the way her grandmother canned.
+She reasons that Grandma didn’t die of food poisoning so it must be safe.
 That’s flawed thinking in our modern days.
 All food poisoning from home-canned foods is due to not following safe canning practices.
 You should always err on the side of caution when preserving food for friends and family.

-If you live at elevations 2,000 to 8,000 feet above sea level increase the pressure by 5 lbs to achieve safe canning.
-At my altitude, 2700 ft., water boils at 90C, so I add 5 lbs. pressure to the recommended amount when canning.
+If you live at elevations of 2,000 to 8,000 feet above sea level you should increase the pressure of the canning batch by 5 lbs to achieve safe canning.
+At my altitude, 2700 ft., water boils at 90C, so I add 5 pounds of pressure to the recommended amount when I do pressure canning.
 Fruit is canned at 5 lbs. pressure, so I process it using 10 lbs.
 Meat, Fish and low acid vegetables are canned at 10 lbs. pressure so I use 15 lbs.

 Replace your boiling water bath canner

 While your boiling water bath canner is useful for canning fruits, jams, pickles and relishes it should not be used for canning vegetables, like beans, or meat, fish and soup.
 Boiling water bath canners are cheaper to buy, but the metal is thinner and rusts easily, necessitating replacing your canner every 5 to 10 years.
-On the other hand, pressure canners are thick aluminum and will last for decades.
-(Pressure canners are not the same as pressure cookers, don’t get them confused
+On the other hand, pressure canners are made of thick aluminum and will last for decades.
+By the way, pressure canners are not the same as pressure cookers, don’t get them confused

-A pressure canner can be used like a boiling water bath canner.
-However, it can also be used to pressure can fruits, jams and jellies.
+A pressure canner can be used as a boiling water bath canner.
+However, it can also be used to pressure can fruits, jams, and jellies.
 Pressure canning uses less water and energy to can than a boiling water bath canner.

 When I seal jams and jellies in a boiling water bath I have to heat a full canner of water to 2 inches above the tops of the jars.
 Many boiling water bath canners don’t extend a full 2 inches above the tops of quart jars, which means that you have to fill your canner to the top and boil the water over the canner.
-What a mess on the stove top!
+What a mess that makes on the stovetop!

 1. Use a pressure canner that is in good repair.